• Skip to primary navigation

 Sterilizing the lids:

-Make sure to wipe clean the rims of the jars before sealing the jars with the lids.
+Make sure to wipe clean the rims of the jars before sealing them with the lids.

 How do I know when the jam is ready?